oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

     -   UserPortal changes
         -   Enable using multiple monitors on RHEL (it is disabled today)
     -   VDSM changes
-        -   Pass libvirt the number of monitors using the "heads" property in the display device on the libvirt domain.xml file
+        -   Pass libvirt the number of monitors using the "heads" property in the display device on the libvirt domain.xml file.
+Since Vdsm does not know the guest OS, it should be told by Engine to use a single video device with multiple heads.
+This is preferably done by using the new `devices` interface for vmCreate.
     -   Engine-core changes
         -   Support the use of multiple monitors on a single device only in cluster level 3.1+.
 Lower cluster levels will use multiple devices.
     -   UserPortal/webadmin changes